It's Showtime (Philippine TV program): Magpasikat

 Magpasikat (lit.
 'Show-Off') is the annual talent competition for all the hosts of It's Showtime.
-It is usually held either a week before the show's anniversary date, October 24, or during the week itself (although the 2021 to 2023 editions were held in November).
 The performances are evaluated by a special panel of hurados (judges).
+It is usually held either a week before the show's anniversary date, October 24, or during the week itself (exceptions from 2021 to 2023 and 2025, were held as late as December).